OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/cosmos-db/table-storage-how-to-use-java.md

     CloudStorageAccount storageAccount =
         CloudStorageAccount.parse(storageConnectionString);

-    // Create hello table client.
+    // Create the table client.
     CloudTableClient tableClient = storageAccount.createCloudTableClient();

-    // Delete hello table and all its data if it exists.
+    // Delete the table and all its data if it exists.
     CloudTable cloudTable = tableClient.getTableReference("people");
     cloudTable.deleteIfExists();
 }
 catch (Exception e)
 {
-    // Output hello stack trace.
+    // Output the stack trace.
     e.printStackTrace();
 }
 ```